Xyclade/MachineLearning/Readme.md

 ###Using Support Vector Machines (SVM's)

+Before we actually go into using Support Vector Machines (SVM's)  I'll first mildly introduce what an SVM is.
+The basic SVM is a binary classifier that divides a dataset into 2 parts by picking a hyperplane that represents the largest separation between the datapoints.
+A SVM takes a so called 'correction rate' value.
+If there is no perfect split, the correction rate allows for picking a hyperplane that still splits as well as possible within that error rate.
+Thus the correction rate allows the hyperplane to be fit even when there are some points in the way.
+This means that we cannot come up with a 'standard' correction rate for every case.
+However when there is no overlap in the data, lower values should perform better than higher values.

+I just explained the basic SVM, which is a binary classifier, but this same idea can be used with more classes as well.
+However, for now we will stick with 2 classes, as there is enough to address already with just 2 classes.

 In this example we will work through several small cases where a Support Vector Machine (SVM) will outperform other classifying algorithms such as [KNN](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
 This approach is different from the former examples, but will help you understand how and when to use SVM's more easily.

 For each sub example we will provide code, a plot, a few test runs with different parameters on the SVM and an explanation on the results.
 This should give you an idea on the parameters to feed into the SVM algorithm.

 In the first example we will use the ```GaussianKernel```, but there are many other kernels available in [Smile](https://github.com/haifengl/smile).
-The other kernels can be found [here](http://haifengl.github.io/smile/doc/smile/math/kernel/MercerKernel.html), and some of them we will use in the other examples.
+The other kernels can be found [here](http://haifengl.github.io/smile/doc/smile/math/kernel/MercerKernel.html).
+Next to the ```GaussianKernel``` we will address the ```PolynomialKernel``` as this one differs a lot from the Gaussian one.

-We will use the following base for each example, with only the  filePaths and ```svm``` construction changing per example.
+We will use the following base for each example, with only the  ```filePaths``` and ```svm``` construction changing per example.

 ```scala